arthur-shaw/create_suso_isco_codes/README.md

 ### Run the code for translations

-If one has a new translation that has the same file format and same data structure (e.g., `ISCO-08 FR.csv` for French), one should:
+If one has a new translation that has the same file format and same data structure (e.g., `ISCO-08 ES.csv` for Spanish), one should:

 - Download or clone the repository
 - Install the bare essentials